Help & Advice Articles, Videos and How-to-Guides

 You should also repair any damage, replastering if necessary, before applying it.
 Once the wall is dry, you then need to ensure the affected area is clean.
 This means removing any old paint and coatings (e.g. bitumen) as well as vacuuming any dirt and debris from the surface.

 The paint can now be applied to the surface with a brush, roller or spray, whichever method you prefer.
 It usually dries within 1 hour to a smooth semi-gloss finish, but you should leave it a little longer before applying another coat.
 The paint can be painted over with ordinary emulsion paints once it is dry.
-You can read our guide on how to apply damp proof paint.
+You can read our guide on how to apply damp proof paint and if you still have doubts, check out our Does damp proof paint really work? article.

 - If you are sanding any affected area before applying the paint, make sure you wear an appropriate mask to avoid dust inhalation.